tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_environment.md

 Many times, developers aren't too motivated to set up your system, so they may give you a quick explanation about installing this and that tool.
 But never let a developer say "Oh, you just do a, b, and c."
 Then you go back to your station and nothing works, or it's much more complicated than he or she let on.
 It can take persistence to get everything set up and working the first time.

 If a developer is knee-deep in sprint tasks and heavily backlogged, he or she may not have time to help you properly get set up.
-In this case, there are other methods that may be more practical, such as accessing the system from a test server.

-## Testing on a test servers {#test_servers}

-Instead of working with local builds, you can request that developers or QA deploy the code on a test server that you can access (assuming one isn't already available).
-Interacting with test systems is probably easier than building an application locally because the server will likely have the code and frameworks you need already installed.
-Depending on the product, you might be able you to run all the code on test server and execute calls there.

-For example, developers often push a test build to a server that QA runs tests against.
-If this is the case, it's often preferable to test on these alpha or beta web server environments because the code tends to be more stable than local builds.
-Additionally, if you're not brought into the project until late in the development phase, test servers are likely already available.

-If you can hook into a set of test cases QA teams use to run tests, you can often get a jump start on the tasks you're documenting.
-Good test cases usually list the steps required to produce a result, and the scripts can inform the documentation you write.

-Ask your QA team where they keep their test cases &mdash; they're not always readily visible.
-[Testrail](http://www.gurock.com/testrail) is a common tool used to manage test cases.
-If your QA team uses it or some other tool, become familiar with it.

-With the test system, you'll need to get the appropriate URLs, login IDs, roles, etc., from developers or QA.
-Ask if there's anything you shouldn't alter or delete because sometimes the same testing environment is shared among groups.

-You may also need to construct certain files necessary to configure a server with the settings you want to test.
-Understanding exactly how to create the files, the directories to upload them to, the services to stop and restart, and so on can require a lot of asking around for help.

-Exactly what you have to do depends on your product, the environment, the company, and security restrictions, etc. No two companies are alike.
-Sometimes it's a pain to set up your test system, and other times it's a breeze.

-Can you see how just getting the test system set up and ready can be challenging?
+Be patient and ask the developer to indicate a good time to go over the setup.

+With local builds, setting up a functional system is much more challenging than using a test server.
 Still, if you want to write good documentation, setting up a test system is essential.
 Good developers know and recognize this need, and so they're usually accommodating (to an extent) in helping set up a test environment to get you started.

 ## Testing sample apps {#sample_apps}